 Sankalp Shanker Srivastav Editor’s Note: India is witnessing strong growth prospects in organized retailing with foreign retail players willing to make investment in the sub continent.
-India, being the country with the second most-population, has immense scope for retail expansion as along with time, urbanization and consumerism has also been […]
+India, being the country with the second most-population, has immense scope for retail expansion as along with time, urbanization and consumerism has also been increasing. […]

 Shabnam Saidalavi, School of Legal Studies, Cochin Editor’s note: A volatile market is one fraught with great price instability.
 It is highly risky.
 This paper examines the volatility in the market before and after 2008, and the challenges it faces.
 It also examines the diversity of Indian markets and the […]

 The usage of license to signify a transaction is widely used by laymen, who rarely think in terms of jural relations.
 In the following study, the author has made an attempt to explain the meaning of licence and how a licence is granted in India.
 Moreover, it is important to have an understanding of the difference between a lease (that is a tenancy), easement and a licence under general law so that one knows what one is dealing with in any particular case.
 Therefore, the author has also sought to draw a line between these concepts.

 – Anonymous Nowadays, on almost every news channel and in almost every newspaper, we hear that this will happen if inflation eases, monetary policy may ease if inflation comes down, inflation increases by this much percentage, inflation rises to this level in this month and what all and what not. […]

 Anonymous Editor’s note: India has been home to several scams post 1992, resulting to losses amounting to lakhs of crores of rupees to the economy.
 These include, in reverse chronological order, the 2G scam, Satyam Scandal, UTI Scam, Fodder scam, and the Harshat Mehta scam.
 Scams may be defined as […]